I'd like to take a whitewater rafting trip at Dinosaur. What are my options?

 How does the Lottery Permit System work?

 Beginning each November, the Monument River Office accepts lottery applications for High Use Season launch dates.
 In early February, a lottery draw is held to award permits for all available launches in the High Use Season.
 Only one application per person is allowed for the High Use Season drawing.
-Lottery participants will be notified by mail of the outcome.
-There are around 5000 applicants for 300 available launches.
-Those who did not win a permit will be allowed to call the Monument River Office beginning March 1, to obtain a left-over launch (if any) or to obtain a Low Use season permit.
-Those who did not participate in the lottery draw must wait until March 8 to call to obtain any available permits.
+Lottery participants will be notified by e-mail from recreation.gov of the outcome.
+There are around 7,000 applicants for 300 available launches.
+Those who did not win a permit or did not apply into the lottery will have three options to obtain a left-over launch (if any) or to obtain a Low Use season permit beginning on March 1.
+The best option is logging onto recreation.gov and obtaining a launch online.
+You may also call the recreation call center at 1-877-444-6777 and talk directly with customer service representative.
+Those wishing to call the river office may be limited and lessen their chances in obtaining a launch.
 For more information on the permit process, or a link to the lottery permit application, visit the Rafting Permits page.

 I only want a Low Use Season permit.
 Can I call on March 1 for that?